-B&B Westfriesland is situated on one of the most beautiful locations in North Holland.
-The B&B is in a short distance of many highlights of which Holland is rich and famous.
-The historical cities Hoorn, Enkhuizen and Medemblik are no further away than only 10 minutes by car.
-Amsterdam, the Zaanse Schans, Alkmaar with the cheese market, the fishing villages Volendam and Marken and the places at the coast like Egmond and Bergen, can be reached within half an hour.
+B&B Westfriesland is on a central spot in a short distance of many highlights in Holland.
+Historic cities like Hoorn, Enkhuizen and Medemblik are nearby.
+Amsterdam, De Zaanse Schans, with a lot of windmills, Alkmaar with the famous cheese market, the fishing villages like Volendam and Marken but also the coastal cities Egmond and Bergen can be reached in half an hour.

-On this site you will find some information about the several highlights, which can be found in a short distance and, with a stay of several days, are definitely a must to be visited.
+On this page you will find the information needed about the several highlights which can be found in a short distance which make also a stay of a couple of days be worthy.

 In the 17th century the Dutch really were “world travellers”.
 Areas in the Far East were discovered and a new trade arose.
 The city of Hoorn was one of the central places where a trip began and ended.
 The whole city has still the smell of the 17th century.
 Beautiful buildings of those times remember us of this special period from Dutch history.
 The terrific harbour is worth to discover thoroughly.
 The harbour has still the smell of the sphere then and at the entrance of the harbour is still the beautiful “Hoofdtoren”.
 Culinary you can find almost everything in Hoorn.
 A cosy pub or a stylish restaurant, to spend the whole evening.
 But here is also a lot to do in and around Hoorn.